gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 Recall that we would like to ensure that the risk is no more than <img src="https://render.githubusercontent.com/render/math?math=\large \alpha"> times the stopping probability for each subsequent round of the *Minerva* audit.
 Which means we should be sure to compute the next round probability distributions correctly.

 Suppose we draw `50` more ballots to get `n2=100` ballots in all.
 This does not mean, however, that the probability distribution on the winner ballots is the binomial distribution for `100` draws.
-In particular, because the audit stops for `k1>=kmin` winner ballots in the first round, we know that the probability of having `kmin+50` winner ballots in the second round is zero.
-Thus, if the audit continues, the probability distributions before the new sample is drawn are as shown in Figures 2 and 3.
+In particular, because the audit stops for `k1>=kmin` winner ballots in the first round, and the largest number of winner ballots going into the second round is `kmin-1`, we know that the probability of having `kmin+50` winner ballots in the second round is zero, even if all ballots drawn in the second round are for the winner.
+If the audit continues, the probability distributions before the new sample is drawn are as shown in Figures 2 and 3.

 <img src="fig/graph_bravo_lopped.png" width="600">